Tuesday, December 30, 2025

 (True Beauty was my muse) -

-Casting it to the roses fading amidst hot embers and ash?
+Casting it to the roses fading

 Would you deem it worthy of time's test,

-Tell me it was worth it,
+Tell me it was worth it all,

 Or laugh it away with a dismissive wave of your hand?